aetperf/aetperf.github.io/_posts/2020-05-22-A-Quick-study-of-air-quality-in-Lyon-with-Python.md

 We are going to look at some data from earlier this year, before and after the lockdown and eventually compare 2020 with some from previous years, in the city of Lyon, France.

 The data is provided by an institute called [Atmo](https://www.atmo-auvergnerhonealpes.fr/) monitoring air quality over the Auvergne-Rhône-Alpes region in France.
 They also come up with an API (HTTP GET method).
-An API token is required to use it, that you get from their website after registration.
+An API token is required to use it, that you get from their website, after registration.